 Since her days in the Washington, D.C. area, Dr. Lovett has advised and worked with appointed and elected officials on issues of higher education policy.
 In the 1990’s, she collaborated with several governors of western states on the creation of Western Governors’ University, one of the first online universities in the world and, to date, the only accredited university that awards baccalaureate and master’s degrees based on demonstration of competency rather than accumulation of credit hours.
 Since 2005 Dr. Lovett has assisted colleagues at the City University of New York with several projects, including senior executive searches.

 Dr. Lovett has served as Founding Trustee of Western Governors University, as trustee of Thunderbird, The School of Global Management, the Scottsdale, Arizona, Center for the Performing Arts, Arizona Women’s Education and Employment, Inc., and Blue Cross Blue Shield of Arizona.
 In 2014-2016 she was Scholar-in-Residence at the American Council of Trustees and Alumni.

 During her years in Flagstaff and Phoenix, Arizona, she served as vice chair of the B&L Charitable Foundation, established by her late husband, Benjamin F. Brown IV, to support social service and arts organizations.

-Dr. Lovett continues her support of the arts as a member of the National Advisory Board and the Director’s Circle at the National Museum of Women in the Arts, where she established the Clara M. Lovett Fund for Emerging Artists.
+Dr. Lovett continues her support of the arts as a member of the National Advisory Board and the Director’s Circle of the National Museum of Women in the Arts, where she established the Clara M. Lovett Fund for Emerging Artists.
 In 2013 she established the Brown Faculty Fellows Program at Baylor University, alma mater of her late husband and many of his forebears.